Intro to Probability

 Summary

-- Probability is fundamentally a ratio or fraction, representing the number of successes over the total number of outcomes, and must fall between 0 and 1.
+• Probability is fundamentally a ratio or fraction, representing the number of successful outcomes over the total number of possible outcomes.

 Chapters